 Woodhull accepts rolling applications for Fall, Spring and Summer internships for undergraduate and graduate students.
 Internships have flexible start and end dates.
+All internships are remote.

 While internships are unpaid, Woodhull will work with a student’s University to assure academic credit is received.

 Woodhull is looking for a passionate, energetic, and talented social media/marketing intern to help us better engage our online community

 - Draft and edit social media posts for all venues.